-Roles of Other Global Actors in Supporting Country Capacity

-- The UN Secretary-General should ensure a minimum level of healthsystem functionality in fragile and failed states.
-(H7N9) - "The International Monetary Fund (IMF) should include pandemic preparedness in countries' economic and policy assessments" (Sands et al., 2016).
-(Ebola) - All development assistance for health should be contingent on pandemic preparedness at the national level.
-(Ebola)

-Public Health Emergency of International Concern (PHEIC)a Reporting

-- The PHEIC reporting mechanisms should be used for the duration of a pandemic to communicate updates throughout the event.
-(H7N9) - An intermediate level prior to a formal PHEIC would incentivize countries to express risk at earlier stages-without the risks associated with communicating a full PHEIC.
+Roles o f Other Global Actors' in Supporting Country Capacity 1.
+The UN Secretary-General should ensure a minimum level of health 2.
+"The International Monetary Fund (IMF) should include pandemic pre paredness in countries' economic and policy assessments" (Sands e 3.
+All development assistance for health should be contingent on par demic preparedness at the national level.
+(Ebola) ublic I lealth Emergency of International Concern (PHEIC) a Reporting 1.
+The PHEIC reporting mechanisms should be used for the duration of pandemic to communicate updates throughout the event.
+(H7N9) 2.
+An intermediate level prior to a formal PHEIC would incentivize cour tries to express risk at earlier stages-without the risks associated wit communicating a full PHEIC.
 (Ebola)